Awkward corners

 This rule will only include data already present at the start of the workflow run in your plots.
 This means if you start from clean, as people looking to reproduce your work will, then it will fail, and even if you start from a partial run, then some points will (non-deterministically) be omitted from your plots.

-For final plots, always specify the source data in full!
+For final plots based on intermediary data, always specify the

 Marking files as up to date